techdev-VIK/TrackerCRM/README.md

 * Qucik actions like Add a lead or view reports

-### 4. Authentication using JWT
+### 4. Reports

-* Login form - existing users
-* Private routes - login, wishlist and checkout
-* Create New Account - New Users
-* Data stored on MongoDB
+* Used chart.js for creating plots
+* Data used to create Pie chart, Bar chart